 Some people say seasons in Florida are not your usual seasons.
 Here we have love bug season, summer, hurricane season, and tourist and snowbirds season.
 But, if you are willing to drive a bit you can see the beauty of dying leaves while drinking your Pumpkin Spice Latte.
 Keep reading to find out more about where you can see Fall Foliage in (or near) Florida.

-If you prefer to stay in-state, the first two weeks of November is for when you should plan your trip.
+If you prefer to stay in-state, the first two weeks of November are for when you should plan your trip.
 While most states are past peak at this point, this is when Florida’s leaves (the ones who do) are at their peak.
 Get away from the palms and palmettos and start looking for more mountainous landscapes, such as the ones you can find in the following places: